hhkaos/awesome-arcgis/esri/README.md

 ## Websites

 First thing you will notice when entering to "the Esri World" is the tons of websites and resources that are available to you.
-With this list we would like to help you better understand which they are and
+With this list we would like to help you better understand which they are and what they are about.

+> Note: there still many [domains missing in this page](https://github.com/hhkaos/awesome-arcgis/issues/19), we will try to extend it as soon as possible.

 ### For the General Public

+This domains collect general information, news and sample apps anyone could be interested when trying to understand what Esri and ArcGIS, some also include open datasets anyone could use and community initiatives anyone could join.

 |Domain|Description|
 |---|---|